lecle/aloxide/packages/example-api-gateway/README.md

 ## Start demo

-We can start demo if with defaul setting.
+We can start demo if with default setting.

 1. change directory to `.../aloxide`
 2. start local posgres database using docker compose: `docker-compose up -d`